fiesta-cfd/fiesta/README.md

 ```
 cmake ../fiesta -DCUDA=on
 ```
 With no options, Fiesta will be built with serial CPU support.
-Use '-DCUDA=on' for nvidia GPUs.
-Use '-DOPENMP=on' for openMP support on CPUs.
+Use `-DCUDA=on` for nvidia GPUs.
+Use `-DOPENMP=on` for openMP support.

-If desired, specify an installation directory with '-DCMAKE_INSTALL_PREFIX=/path/to/install'.
-If not specified, the executable will be built in the build directory.
+If desired, specify an installation directory with `-DCMAKE_INSTALL_PREFIX=/path/to/install`.

 Build the code:
 ```